Mild Scoliosis

 My child has moderate scoliosis, do they need to wear a brace?

-Bracing can be a very helpful tool in halting progression of scoliosis or reducing curvature.
+Bracing can be a very helpful tool in halting the progression of scoliosis or potentially reducing curvature.
 Refer to our research studies page if you are interested in reading about the benefits of bracing.
 When it comes to bracing, if the child is an adolescent with significant potential for growth, generally we say the earlier the better.
 Bracing which starts early is most effective.
-Unlike many other types of braces, the Cheneau-Gensingen is made to address moderate to severe curves (even 40º and 50º+).
+Unlike many other types of braces, Chêneau style scoliosis braces are designed to address moderate to severe curves (scoliosis of 40º, 50º and higher).
+This may differ from the information that surgeons provide since, for many, their focus once a scoliosis reaches 45º, 50º, or 55º (depending on their philosophy and the degree of spinal decompensation) is surgery, not bracing.

 I have back pain and moderate scoliosis.
 Can the Schroth method help me?